-Figure 3 - Comparison of commercially available detectors of MCT (HgCdTe) and III-V materials (logarithmic scale)
+Figure 3 - Comparison of trend lines MCT (HgCdTe) and III-V materials at 230K (logarithmic scale), internal data VIGO Photonics.

 Despites years of development there are no commercially available III-V detectors that would match the performance levels of MCT detectors.
-Detectivity level of III-V detectors is still significantly lower than mercury-cadmium sensors - even up to 2 orders of magnitude (MCT detectors are 100x better than III-V detectors at some wavelengths, especially at LWIR spectrum).
+Performance of III-V detectors is still significantly lower than mercury-cadmium sensors - even up to order of magnitude (MCT detectors are 10x better than III-V detectors at some wavelengths).